adamtow/cronios/documentation.md

 <hr />

+<span id="version-history" class="section-header"></span>
+# Version History
+- 1.0.0 (2018-12-30) - Initial release.
+- 1.0.1 (2018-12-30) - Fixed error when after running Check for Updates.
+- 1.0.2 (2019-01-19) - Additional options added to cron jobs: Priority, Lock Detection, and Exclude From Success Notifications.
+Crontab is sorted according to active status, priority and description.
+Techniques for keeping Cronios alive (Speak Quick Beep) and being notified when it stops running (Cronios Watcher via Scriptable).
+Auto Save of cron jobs from the New/Edit Cron Job screen.
+New icon set.
+Bug fixes.

 <span id="license" class="section-header"></span>
 # License

->Copyright © 2018 Adam Tow • tow.com • @atow
+>Copyright © 2018-2019 Adam Tow • tow.com • @atow
 >
 >Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >